emberjs/website/source/blog/2018-07-20-the-ember-times-issue-56.md

 ## [TodoMVC Ember.js Update ✨](https://github.com/tastejs/todomvc/pull/1790)

-On our last edition, we mentioned that [@mixonic](https://github.com/mixonic) was looking for a helping hand to contribute on the TodoMVC Ember.js update.
-The [PR](https://github.com/tastejs/todomvc/pull/1790) is now closed and the bump to Ember 2.13.3 was a success, a big thank you from the community to everyone involved.
+Last week, [@mixonic](https://github.com/mixonic) was looking for a helping hand to contribute to the [TodoMVC Ember.js update](https://twitter.com/mixonic/status/1017487614121684992).
+The [PR](https://github.com/tastejs/todomvc/pull/1912) is now merged and the bump to Ember 3.2 was a success, a big thank you from the community to [@zoltan-nz](https://github.com/zoltan-nz) and everyone involved.

 [TodoMVC](http://todomvc.com/) helps you decide what MV* framework to use on your projects by providing the classic todo app built in a number of different frameworks and therefore exposing each framework capabilities.